-Average "breadboard" or "protoboard" (w/ horizontal +/- power rails)
+Average "breadboard" or "protoboard" (w/ horizontal +/- power rails) which connects your circuit's 5V and GND with the Arduino'.

 Under the white plastic of the breadboard you see that the holes are connected.
 This is what makes working with a breadboard like legos for electronics.